huijunwu/libgdx-ai-wiki/Steering-Behaviors.md

 change smoothly.

 Our implementation uses the second approach.
 However, if you don't use independent facing (i.e. you manually align owner's orientation to its linear velocity on each time step), Face behavior is redundant.
-To prevent it from being executed just set the [maximum angular acceleration](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/ai/steer/behaviors/Wander.html#maxAngularAcceleration) to zero.
+You can tell Wander whether Face behavior should be used or not through the [setFaceEnabled](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/ai/steer/behaviors/Wander.html#setFaceEnabled(boolean)) method.

 This steering behavior can be used to produce a whole range of random motion, from very smooth undulating turns to wild Strictly Ballroom type whirls and pirouettes depending on the size of the circle, its distance from the agent, and the amount